 Candidates are expected to have an advanced degree in human genetics or related field.
 Exceptional applicants with other advanced degrees and clearly demonstrated experience-based knowledge in science policy could be considered.
 Ideally, candidates will have completed graduate training, but be early in the career development path.
 In addition to possessing a scientific knowledge base, the candidate must have a well-articulated interest in policy.
 Demonstrated skills in oral and written communications are essential.
 United States citizenship is not required, but candidates must be eligible to work in in the U.S. (i.e., the fellowship organizations will not sponsor visas).

-Questions for the ASHG/NHGRI Fellowship can be directed to:
+Questions about applying for the ASHG/NHGRI Fellowship can be directed to:

 Cristina Kapustij, M.S.